-Persona 5 is a role-playing game developed by Atlus.
+Persona 5 is a role-playing game developed by P Studio and published by Atlus.
 The game was officially revealed during a live stream on November 24, 2013 and announced with a target release window of winter 2014 for the Playstation 3.
 Series director and producer Katsura Hashino has stated that he wants to "add things that are being expected of the series" as well as "change things that can be changed within those boundaries."

 Persona 5 will be set in a high school similar to that of Persona 3, however the atmosphere of the school life will be completely different from that of Persona 3 and Persona 4.
-The game will deal with the theme of experiencing the emotion of joy after overcoming certain trials, freeing one of their "chains."
-This is what the current chair and chains motif used to convey the game represent.
+The game will deal with the theme of experiencing the emotion of joy after overcoming certain trials, freeing oneself of their "chains", represented by the chair and chains motif found in the game's pre-release advertising campaign.

 Persona 5 started development after that of Catherine's ended in 2011.
-It was initially planned to be developed for handheld platforms, however the development staff decided against this and chose the PS3 as they figured the majority of fans wanted Persona 5 to be an HD experience.
+It was initially planned to be developed for handheld platforms, however the development staff decided against this and chose the PlayStation 3 as they figured the majority of fans wanted Persona 5 to be an HD experience.

 The staff is aware that many people would want Persona 5 to be released on next generation platforms (i.e. the PS4 and the Xbox One), however they do not have enough development resources to port the game.

 In September of 2009, Shoji Meguro was listed on Sony's site as the producer for the game.
 Meguro has served as the music composer for all entries in the Persona series to date and also served as the director of the PSP remake of the original Persona.
-His official capacity in regards to development on Persona 5 has not been officially revealed, though it is expected that he will once again compose the soundtrack for the game.
+His official capacity in regards to development on Persona 5 was officially revealed in the Persona 5 trailer, where he is credited as the game's composer.

 In interviews upon the release of Catherine, Meguro has stated he'll be able to discuss the RPG that he and Hashino are developing following Catherine's release.
 This RPG is presumed to be Persona 5.